Roqay/roqay-react-native-common-components/docs/Checkbox.md

 ### checkedColor

 Type: `string`
 Custom color for checked checkbox.
+If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.primary`.

 ### uncheckedColor